jprjr/lrctag/README.md

 * Recursively scan folders for audio files.
 * Specify what file extensions are audio files.
 * Specify which tags to use for lyrics.
+* Generate a CSV to stdout, listing audio files and their lyrics tags/files status.

 This allows you to do things like - say you have an existing collection of lyrics files you'd like to embed into audio files: